The number of stolen dogs in New Zealand is reported to be on the rise. This is partly due to the pandemic.

 Camera sightings of dog thieves show some working in pairs or teams, with others flying solo.
 In teams, one person might distract the owner while another takes the dogs.

 And as scary as it sounds, some stolen dogs are simply taken from their own homes or gardens.
 Much the same way someone would steal a handbag or car.
+Some dogs are even stolen while they’re out and about with their owner (one great reason to always keep pup on a lead – read more reasons on our Lead the Way program page)

 To give you an example, here are some incidents from New Zealand media: